ajaspe/marlie/README.md

 	}

 ### Annotations
 For the multiresolution annotation, we use an image pyramid.
-The base has the same resolution of the other maps, while for the upper levels, the height and width of each image is the half of the previous level.
+The base has the same resolution as the other maps, while for the upper levels, the height and width of each image is half of the previous level.
 There is no need to define the whole set of images, and you can define how many levels are present.
 The image file for each level is expected to be named `file_name = ${file_prefix}${level}${file_postfix}`, where the prefix and postfix are defined in the configuration file, and the level starts at zero.
 You must also define a set of tuples (`title`, `info`) that define the text displayed when an annotation is rendered.

 ### Config file
-Every dataset have also a configuration file called "viewer_config.json" that defines presets (or "option") to be shown, both for the base render and for the lens.
+Every dataset has also a configuration file called "viewer_config.json" that defines presets (or "options") to be shown, both for the base render and for the lens.

 	{
 		"name":"Test",